cedrickchee/awesome-transformer-nlp/README.md

 Open source effort towards ChatGPT:

 - [CarperAI/TRLX](https://github.com/CarperAI/trlx) - Originated as a fork of TRL.
 It allows you to fine-tune Hugging Face language models (GPT2, GPT-NeoX based) up to 20B parameters using Reinforcement Learning.
 Brought to you by CarperAI (born at EleutherAI, an org part of StabilityAI family).
 CarperAI is developing production ready open-source RLHF tools.
+They have [announced plans for the first open-source "instruction-tuned" LM](https://carper.ai/instruct-gpt-announcement/).
 - [allenai/RL4LMs](https://github.com/allenai/RL4LMs) - RL for language models (RL4LMs) by Allen AI.
 It's a modular RL library to fine-tune language models to human preferences.

 ### Additional Reading